Advertisement

 Other Programs

-This waiting list was only for non-elderly (under age 62) disabled household members who were experiencing homelessness.
+This waiting list was exclusively for individuals or family members under age 62 with a disability who were experiencing homelessness.

-This is a unit-based program where assistance cannot be transferred; applicants were placed by date and time received, weighed by order of preferences.
+Selected applicants were placed on the waiting list by date and time the application was received, by order of preferences.

 Status History